Skip to Content

 This was the only place in Costa Rica where we wished we had a car.
 We wanted to try a few of the natural pools on our own but the trailheads to them were further than we could easily walk.
 There was a hotel shuttle but it didn’t stop at the smaller waterfalls and pools.

-the rincon del café at hacienda guachipelin's pool has a serious italian coffee machine, a case of tempting baked goods and good frozen cocktails.
+The rincon del café at hacienda guachipelin's pool has a serious italian coffee machine, a case of tempting baked goods and good frozen cocktails.

 But the café by the pool made very good daiquiris and had excellent chocolate chip cookies, which drew us there for some swimming and chill-out time each afternoon.